rjohnson2590/backbone-tutorials/Tutorial.md

     });

-and we&rsquo;ll also set up a simple Express server to serve up the the HTML statically and then have a couple of simple routes for handling the get and put from the client side.
-We&rsquo;ve already decided what routes we should be listening on: `/counter/1` is going to be the URL uses to talk to the server.
+and we'll also set up a simple Express server to serve up the the HTML statically and then have a couple of simple routes for handling the get and put from the client side.
+We've already decided what routes we should be listening on: `/counter/1` is going to be the URL uses to talk to the server.

 This server is fairly simple.
 We
 -   set up the server application by calling `express()`
 -   initialize a variable that will store the counter, setting it to 0
 -   set up the needed middleware for
     -   automatically parsing the request into JSON
     -   serving up the local directory statically
--   set up the routes for Backbone&rsquo;s use
+-   set up the routes for Backbone's use
     -   a **get** request to `/counter/1` will send back an object that has the value of the counter
     -   a **put** request to `/counter/1` will extract the value of the counter from the request and store it in the local variable